 Why speed matters: the numbers

 Venmo now has over 91 million users in the United States.
 In Q4 2024 alone, the platform processed $75.6 billion in total payment volume.
-The Federal Reserve’s 2025 Diary of Consumer Payment Choice found that U.S. consumers made an average of 11 payments per month via mobile phone, up from 4 in 2018.
-More than three-quarters of consumers chose faster payment options when given a choice.
+The Federal Reserve’s 2025 Diary of Consumer Payment Choice found that U.S. consumers made an average of 11 payments per month via mobile phone, up from 10 the year before.
+The same study found that more than three-quarters of consumers preferred using a credit or debit card for in-person payments.

 91MVenmo users in the U.S. (2024)